 Stage 4 of the Towpath Trail Extension will run 1.5 miles from Literary Ave. to the future Canal Basin Park in Downtown Cleveland’s Flats.
 Bidding on stage 4 closed in April 2019 and Cuyahoga County’s Department of Public Works selected Independence Excavating, Inc. for the proposed $8.9 million contract.

 Things Are Happening

-Drive down Scranton Road and you’ll a paved trail featuring native meadow plants, fish habitats, and scenic overlooks where industrial brownfields used to line the western bank of the Cuyahoga River.
+Drive down Scranton Road and you’ll see a paved trail featuring native meadow plants, fish habitats, and scenic overlooks where industrial brownfields used to line the western bank of the Cuyahoga River.
 Take a spin into northern Tremont and note the sweeping views of the Innerbelt Bridge.
 These projects push the Towpath toward completion, and link Tremont to downtown Cleveland via an easy bike ride.

 Innerbelt Bridge Project

 In September 2016, ODOT opened the second of the twin Innerbelt Bridges, now known as the George V. Voinovich Bridge, reinstalling I-90/I-71 as a hassle-free route in-and-out of downtown Cleveland.

 There has traditionally been an undeniable downside to this type of highway infrastructure, and the steep price was usually paid by the surrounding neighborhood.
 Under normal conditions, ten lanes of high-speed, limited access roadway functions as an ad hoc and contextless divide, cleaving the neighborhood from its surroundings.
 Major highway infrastructure interrupts pedestrian access, and the structure itself becomes a target for graffiti and litter.